Singapore Badminton Association: SBA Badminton Academy

 In 2017, the SBA launched the Singapore Badminton Academy in partnership with ActiveSG.
 The academy, headed by former Olympian Jiang Yanmei, offers a series of badminton programmes across Singapore for aspiring shuttlers aged six to 17.
 Many former national shuttlers are part of the academy's coaching team.

 Presidents

 Tournaments

 The SBA is involved in a number of tournaments throughout the year.

 Singapore Open

 The Singapore Open is a BWF-sanctioned tournament organised by the SBA.
-It has been categorised as a BWF World Tour Super 500 event since the BWF announced its new events structure in 2018.
-The tournament, which offered a total prize money of US$355,000 in its 2019 edition, attracts some of the world's best shuttlers.
+It has been categorised as a BWF World Tour Super 750 event since the BWF announced its new events structure in 2023.
+The tournament, which offered a total prize money of US$850,000 in its 2023 edition, attracts some of the world's best shuttlers.

 Singapore International

 The Singapore International or Singapore Satellite, Cheers Asian Satellite is an open international badminton tournament in Singapore.
-In the last few years, this tournament has been categorised by BWF as International Series level.
+In the last few years, this tournament has been categorised by BWF as an International Series event.